tryolabs/norfair/docs/README.md

 ##### Returns:
 A new `OptimizedKalmanFilter` instance.

-## NoFilterSetup
+## NoFilterFactory

 This class allows the user to try Norfair without any predictive filter or velocity estimation, and track only by comparing the position of the previous detections to the ones in the current frame.
-The throughput of this class in FPS is similar to the one achieved by the [`OptimizedKalmanFilterSetup`](#optimizedkalmanfiltersetup) class, so this class exists only for comparative purposes and it is not advised to use it for tracking on a real application.
+The throughput of this class in FPS is similar to the one achieved by the [`OptimizedKalmanFilterFactory`](#optimizedkalmanfilterfactory) class, so this class exists only for comparative purposes and it is not advised to use it for tracking on a real application.

-### NoFilterSetup.create_filter
+### NoFilterFactory.create_filter

 This function returns a new `NoFilter` instance to be used by each new [`TrackedObject`](#trackedobject) that is created.